chriskcovert/chriskcovert.github.io/_posts/2025-07-31-githubpages.md

 ---
 layout: post
-title:An Adventure in GitHub Pages Website Publishing
+title: An Adventure in GitHub Pages Website Publishing
 date: 2025-07-31 12:00:00
 description: Sharing a story of publishing to GitHub Pages
 tags: social